St Paul's College, Sunbury-on-Thames: Administration building

-St Teresa's Girls Covent School
+St Teresa's Girls Convent School

 At the same time the Sisters opened an independent school, convent school, in the main building.
-Its entrance gate was near where the present new St. Ignatius’ School was built.
+Its entrance gate was near where the present new St. Ignatius' School was built.
 It led also to the stable buildings and houses for carriages.
 These were later converted into Art rooms for the school.
 A wall divided the circular driveway to the entrance hall from a large wooded area.
 Against this wall were planted apple trees specially grown for cider making.
 There was a large greenhouse in which was a vine reputed to be a cutting from the one at Hampton Court.
 The present playing field was originally divided by hedges into four fields.
 These fields were let to a shop owner on the Feltham Road.
 He grazed his ponies there and sold ice cream from carts drawn by the ponies.

 Changes in the Education Policy meant that the independent school, St. Teresa's, was no longer viable and it became incorporated into the public sector.
 To facilitate this change, the Sisters built a new school joined to the original building, as well as tennis courts and developed the playing field.
 At some time London Irish RFC used this field at weekends to train future members of the club.
 The reputation of St Teresa's became excellent.